 The condition is noted and will be complied as applicable.
-As per direction of MoEF&CC vide letter no. J-11015/239/2008-IA-II(M) Pt. dated 6th November, 2019 project proponent shall adhere to the approved mining plan for the ML area of 259.64 ha.
 Based on approved mining plan for the ML area of 259.64 ha, total proposed quarry area is 212.52 ha.

+Technically reclaimed area within the mining lease at the end of life is 131.83 ha.
 Technically reclaimed area within the mining lease at post mine closure stage is 240.78 ha.